 - To foster an interest and develop enthusiasm for the study of human mind and behaviour

 - To encourage students to engage with their knowledge of Science and Maths to develop a critical understanding of human behaviour

-- To understand the overarching perspectives that sociologists use to explain society; Functionalism, Post-modernism; Feminism and Marxism.
+- To understand the overarching perspectives that Sociologists use to explain society; Functionalism, Feminism and Marxism

 - To develop an understanding of the differences between societies and to accept and celebrate the diversity of our world

 Sociology is a subject that is offered exclusively at Key Stage Five.
 This is a two year A-Level course that is assessed through three examinations at the end of year 13.
 Students have four lessons each week, plus one directed study period.
 The AQA specification is followed.

 In the first year of the course students learn about the role of education in our society, as well as the importance of the family unit.
 In the second year students study crime and deviance, which examines the causes of crime and how we can prevent it from happening.
 Research methods is embedded throughout the course.

 A degree in Sociology can lead to careers in occupations such as counselling, the police, health care, teaching, social care, human resources, youth work and politics.

 - To ensure every student succeeds at their own level by providing a first class educational experience

 - To widen students’ understanding of the world of work, particularly within the caring services

 - To provide every student with an understanding of the needs of clients within the caring services and how those needs may be met